The Definition of Durability in Engineering: Expectations Vs. Reality

 How you deal with durability will usually depend on what is being designed.

 The durability of building materials is becoming more important to architects and designers as sustainable construction is emphasized more and more.
 Copper’s durability is applauded for its ability to be both flexible and long-lasting, making it great for, say, door components.
-In a car chassis, though, the designer wants door crossmembers that maintain their shape during an accident, but not so much that the impact force spreads to the whole vehicle.
+In a car chassis, though, the designer wants door cross members that maintain their shape during an accident, but not so much that the impact force spreads to the whole vehicle.

-Topics: OEM Roll Forming, Aesthetics, Design, Materials, Corrosion, durability, properties
+Topics: OEM Roll Forming, Materials, durability, applications